DevSignerOmkar/infiniteanalytics/README.md

 # FluxInvoice — Premium Invoicing Platform

-A production-ready, single-page invoicing SaaS app built with React.
-Create, manage, and track invoices from a beautiful dashboard — no backend required.
+A production-ready, single-page invoicing SaaS application built with React.
+It provides freelancers, contractors, and small businesses with a complete invoicing workflow — create, manage, track, and send invoices from a polished dashboard — all without a backend server.

+## Why FluxInvoice?

+Managing invoices manually (spreadsheets, email threads, paper notes) is error-prone and time-consuming.
+FluxInvoice solves this by providing a dedicated, all-in-one workspace where you can:

+- **Track financial health at a glance** — The dashboard shows total revenue, paid/outstanding/late amounts, upcoming due dates, and recent activity in one place.
+- **Maintain a clean invoice ledger** — Create, edit, delete, and search invoices with status filters (paid, pending, overdue, sent, draft).
+No more digging through emails or folders.
+- **Stay on top of payments** — See which invoices are overdue or due soon with countdown indicators.
+Mark invoices as paid to keep your records accurate.
+- **Work offline-first** — All data is saved to your browser's localStorage.
+No internet connection required after the initial load.
+- **Export records** — Download invoice data as CSV or full backup as JSON for accounting, tax filing, or archival.

+It is designed for solo entrepreneurs, freelance developers, designers, consultants, and anyone who needs a simple, beautiful way to manage client billing without paying for a subscription SaaS.

 ---

 ## Getting Started

 ### Prerequisites
-- Node.js 18+
+- Node.js 18+ (for `Intl.NumberFormat` INR locale support)
 - npm 9+

 ### Setup